Model-free Optimization and Experimental Validation of RIS-assisted Wireless Communications under Rich Multipath Fading: Introduction

-In the limit of many array elements and large element spacing, a feature of conventional MIMO Rayleigh fading channels is channel hardening, which stabilizes the overall MIMO channel gain by virtue of central limit theorem given the high-rank channel matrix.
-Channel hardening is widely exploited in massive MIMO for improving the design of channel estimation \cite{Ngo2017}, transmit precoding \cite{Sutton2021} and receiver detection \cite{Narasimhan2014}.
-In the context of RIS-aided communication networks, the channel hardening phenomenon has also been demonstrated for channel models incorporating the spatial correlation between RIS elements \cite{Jung2020} \cite{Bjornson2021}.
-However, to the authors’ best knowledge, no prior evaluations of RIS-aided channel hardening have systematically studied the optimization algorithms for achieving the hardening effect, or provided their experimental validations \cite{gros2022multi}.

-In this letter, a cross-entropy (CE) algorithm is proposed to optimize the RIS configuration for SNR enhancement.
+In the Massive MIMO scenario, the essence of the channel hardening is that the channel variations reduce as more antennas are added \cite{bjornson2017massive}.
+The state-of-the-art works focus on the numerical studies about the channel hardening in RIS-aided communications such as in Rayleigh fading model \cite{Bjornson2021} and under large intelligent surface scenario \cite{Jung2020}.
+However, to the authors’ best knowledge, existing works have not provided their experimental validations of the channel hardening effect in the RIS-assisted communications \cite{gros2022multi}.
+The main contributions of this work are summarized as follows: \begin{itemize} \item A cross-entropy (CE) algorithm is proposed to optimize the RIS configuration for SNR enhancement.
 It is a model-free algorithm that can be applied to arbitrary use cases and scenarios.
-Additionally, it only requires the received SNR as performance feedback and does not need channel estimation.
-Except for numerical simulations, experimental evaluations are also performed for the proposed CE algorithm in a RIS-aided communication system operating within an electromagnetic reverberation chamber (RC) that emulates rich multipath fading \cite{primiani2020reverberation}.
-The benefit of testing the RISs in RC, not in free-space, is that the backscattering from the cavities changes the EM reflective response of the RISs themselves, hence the model-free optimization works as if the RISs operate in arbitrary indoor environments.
+Additionally, it only requires the received SNR as performance feedback and does not need channel model or CSI. \item In addition to numerical simulations, experimental evaluations are performed for the proposed CE algorithm in a RIS-aided communication system operating within an electromagnetic reverberation chamber (RC) that emulates rich multipath fading \cite{primiani2020reverberation}. \item In contrast to the channel hardening studied by numerical simulations in the literature, this work provides experimental validations of the channel hardening effect in the RIS-assisted communication system. \end{itemize}

 The rest of this paper is organized as follows.
-Section \ref{sec_sys} introduces the system model of a RIS-aided communication system.
-The proposed CE algorithm for the RIS phase shifts optimization is presented in Section \ref{sec_ce}.
-Section \ref{sec_sim_exp} demonstrates the simulation and the experiment results of the proposed CE algorithm.
+Section \ref{sec_sys} introduces the system model and problem formulation of a RIS-aided communication system.
+The proposed model-free CE algorithm for the RIS phase shifts optimization is presented in Section \ref{sec_ce}.
+Section \ref{sec_setting} introduces both the simulation and the experiment settings, followed by the corresponding results in Section \ref{sec_result}.
 Finally, conclusions are drawn in Section \ref{sec_con}.